 Key Standards for Complaints, Grievances and Appeals include:

-Accurate Logging and Documentation: Ensuring that all cases are properly recorded in a clear, accessible register and include sufficient detail (type of issue, dates, resolution)
+Accurate Logging and Documentation: Ensuring that all cases are properly recorded in a clear, accessible register and include sufficient detail (type of issue, dates, resolution).

-Procedural Adequacy: Verifying that the regulated entity has adequate written procedures for handling and resolving the issue, and that these are disclosed to consumers
+Procedural Adequacy: Verifying that the regulated entity has adequate written procedures for handling and resolving the issue, and that these are disclosed to consumers, providers, and pharmacies.

-Timely Resolution: Confirming that the regulated entity responds to concerns within the time frames established by law
+Timely Resolution: Confirming that the regulated entity responds to concerns within the time frames established by law.

 Compliance and Fairness: Determine that responses: